horizontalsystems/blockchain-crypto-guides/fundamentals/6-buying-cryptocurrency-basics.md

 1. Create an account on exchange
 2. Verify identity
-3. Transfer funds to your account
+3. Transfer funds to account
 4. Purchase cryptocurrency
 5. Withdraw cryptocurrency to a wallet

-The amount you can purchase on an exchange usually changes depending on the level of verification.
+The amount a user can purchase on an exchange usually changes depending on the level of verification of the user.

-For example, if you sign-up and verify your email address on an exchange, you can purchase $500-$1000 worth of Bitcoin.
-However, if you sign-up, verify your email address, add an official ID document, and verify your address, you can purchase a lot more.
+For example, if you signup and verify email address on an exchange, you will be able to purchase $500-$1000 worth of Bitcoin.
+However, if you sign-up, verify email address, add an official ID document, and verify address, you can purchase a lot more.

 While this is a fictional example, many exchanges use a similar tiered approach to user verification.